 What was wrong with MISO?

 In short, MISO was built on outdated technology.
 It couldn’t cope with current volumes, and the system would become locked when too many users were accessing it at once.
 There were many other issues also being raised in feedback from users.

 In discovery, we analysed data from MISO to get more of an understanding of how people were using the system and what their pain points were.
 By working in house alongside the CCS team, we were also able to gain a good understanding of what they needed.

 Error messages were a particular problem for suppliers.
 If something in a supplier’s upload didn’t meet validation requirements, the notification they received wasn’t clear about what action they needed to take.
-The old system also asked users for numerous pieces of information, which had to pass strict validation, but was then never used.
-We made sure that in the new RMI system, all the information collected has a clear purpose.
+The old system also asked users for numerous pieces of information, which had to pass strict validation, but were then never used.
+We’ve made sure that in the new RMI system, all the information collected has a clear purpose.

 Acting on what we found

 By understanding suppliers’ needs, the technical aspects of the system, and the requirements and skills of the CCS team, we were able to build something that works really well for the organisation and suppliers.

 Over the course of the project, we onboarded 23 frameworks to the new RMI system with the team at CCS.
 We also built a programming language that allows CCS to define the management information suppliers need to give under each commercial agreement.
 This allows CCS to onboard new frameworks themselves, using their own in-house technical capability.